Skip to main content

 • ns_create: This flag tells the script if the k8s-namespace shall be created (set it to false, if you already have namespaces set up).

 • ns_name: The desired k8s-namespace for related components to be deployed.
-This field point as default to {{ ENVIRONMENT }}-access-stack and can be kept as is in most caes.
+This field defaults to {{ ENVIRONMENT }}-access-stack and can be kept as is in most cases.

 • ns_kubeconfig: The kubeconfig for the specific namespace.
-This setting is only needed, if you have to separate this in you installation.
+This setting is only needed if you have to separate this in your installation.
 If you have a general kubeconfig for the cluster, you can use {{ kubeconfig_file }}, which refers to the previously defined variable from the cluster-setup.

 Managed databases